 3 Useful Things to Understand About Going into Alternative Medicine

 Anyone considering a career in this field certainly has a lot of fascinating stuff to think about.
 After all, the expansion of alternative health care in America is creating new questions alongside all of the many new possibilities.
 And the market for this type of care only seems to be getting stronger.
-Look at a few relatively recent statistics:
+Look at a few relatively recent statistics from the National Center for Complementary and Integrative Health:

 - In 2006, about 237,000 children and 729,000 adults in the U.S. received some kind of naturopathic treatment.